philgyford/vagrant-heroku-cedar-14-python/README.md

 If you change or update any of the Vagrant stuff, then do `vagrant provision` to have it run through and update the box with changes.

+## Foreman

+By default foreman sends output to stdout and stderr.
+This prevents Vagrant from exiting nicely, even though we run foreman as `foreman .. &`.
+To ensure a smooth exit from foreman, and to be able to see its output in future, you should send the output of processes in your Procfile to a file. eg:

+	web: gunicorn myproject.wsgi > /vagrant/gunicorn.log 2>&1

+Then you can just `tail -f /vagrant/gunicorn.log` to see its output.
+For this reason you might want to use a different Procfile for use in Vagrant than you do with your live server (use the setting in `config/vagrant.yml` to specify the filename).

 ## Database

-The above will set up a postgres database and user, but not populate the database.
+The process above will set up a postgres database and user, but not populate the database.
 Database name, username and password are set in `config/vagrant.yml`.

 If you have a `pg_dump` dump file, put it in the same directory as your Django project and then: